JohnPetros/JohnPetros/README.md

 ## 👨🏻‍🦱 About me:
 <ul>
-  <li>🔭 Aiming to become a Front-End Developer</li>
+  <li>🔭 Aiming to become a great Full-Stack Developer</li>
-  <li>🎓 Systems development student at ETEC (Technical School)</li>
+  <li>🤝 I strongly believe that programming can change people's lives and for that reason I'm always looking to improve myself more and more.</li>
-  <li>🚀 I strongly believe that programming can change people's lives and for that reason I'm always looking to improve myself more and more</li>
+  <li>🚀 Creator and mantainer of <a href="/stardust.com">StarDust</a></li>
-  <li>📚 I'm Currently studying and expanding knowledge in Frontend web development technologies, such as HTML, CSS, JavaScript/TypeScript, ReactJs and NextJs.
-I've also had contact with and some expertise in backend technologies like Nodejs and PHP, but only to expand my range of possibilities and , of course, out of curiosity 😜</li>
+  <li>📚 My focus is studying and expanding my knowledge in web development.
+I've also had contact with and some other areas like mobile development and AI, but only to expand my range of possibilities and, of course, out of curiosity 😜</li>
-  <li>📍 From São José dos Campos SP, Brazil</li>
+  <li>🐍 I'm currently studying Python</li>
 </ul>

 <br/>